 “We’re targeting small businesses, enterprises, and consumers with our platform that does project management, CRM, and collaborative editing.”

-Focus is a superpower that many founders lack.
+Focus is a superpower that many freelancers and founders lack.
 I’ve rarely seen a startup succeed by targeting multiple customer segments or building numerous features simultaneously.
 Your limited resources demand concentration.

 Choose one customer segment and one core problem to solve exceptionally well.
 Expand only after dominating your initial niche.